 Disabling an application

 Disable an App Engine application to stop your app from running instances and serving requests.
 No data loss will occur when you disable your app, nor will any configuration settings change.
 Simply re-enable your App Engine application to startup instances and continue serving the traffic to your app.

 Your app's resources in both the standard and flexible environment are disabled and therefore, won't incur charges.
-However, billing charges can still occur for the other services in your Google Cloud project, for example you can still incur storage charges for your stored data.
+However, billing charges can still occur for the other services in your Cloud project, for example you can still incur storage charges for your stored data.

 If your app is actively processing a request, it will continue to complete that task and can take up to an hour before your app is completely disabled.